Explore health content from A to Z.

-Allison was recognized with the Texas Association of Business Distinguished Leaders Award this year and is the 2011 recipient of the Texas Woman’s University “Virginia Chandler Dykes Leadership Award” and the B’nai B’rith “National Healthcare Award”.
-He was also selected as this year’s recipient of the Dallas County Medical Society’s “Millard J. and Robert L. Heath Award” for distinguished service by a non-physician.
-In 2010, he was inducted into the Baylor University “B” Association’s “Wall of Honor” and was also recognized by Baylor University in 2004 as a “Distinguished Alumnus”.
-In 2008, the Dallas Fort Worth Hospital Council recognized him with the “Boone Powell, Sr. Award for Excellence” and in that same year he was honored by the Texas Hospital Association with the “Earl M. Collier Award” for distinguished hospital administration.
-Other honors include the Modern Healthcare/HIMSS “CEO IT Achievement Award” for his leadership and commitment to healthcare technology and the Dallas Historical Society “Award for Excellence in Community Service”.
+Allison was recently recognized as the recipient of the Baylor Alumni Association’s 2013 George W. Truett Distinguished Church Service Award, and he was honored in 2012 with the Texas Association of Business Distinguished Leaders Award.
+He is the 2011 recipient of the Texas Women’s University “Virginia Chandler Dykes Leadership Award” and the B’nai B’rith “National Healthcare Award” and was also selected in 2011 as the recipient of the Dallas County Medical Society’s “Millard J. and Robert L. Heath Award” for distinguished service by a non-physician.
+In 2010, he was inducted into the Baylor University “B” Association’s “Wall of Honor” and was also recognized by Baylor University in 2004 as a “Distinguished Alumnus.”
+In 2008, the Dallas Fort Worth Hospital Council recognized him with the “Boone Powell, Sr. Award for Excellence,” and in that same year, he was honored by the Texas Hospital Association with the “Earl M. Collier Award” for distinguished hospital administration.
+Other honors include the Modern Healthcare/HIMSS “CEO IT Achievement Award” for his leadership and commitment to healthcare technology and the Dallas Historical Society “Award for Excellence in Community Service.”
 Allison is also a past recipient of the Trinity University Healthcare Alumni Association “Leonard A. Duce Award” for outstanding leadership and significant contribution to the healthcare field.

 Today, through his leadership role with BHCS, Allison continues to fulfill his life-long mission to help lead an organization that combines ministry and health care in its mission statement and day-to-day operations.

 Joel and his wife Diane have a daughter, two sons and six grandchildren.